TOP 10 WAYS TO VIEW FALL FOLIAGE

 Partake in the season of leaf-peeping as summer fades out and fall bursts in!
 As one of the most picturesque seasons to visit, Bucks County welcomes its colorful foliage of vibrant reds, oranges, and yellows throughout our countryside.

-• Experience Bucks County’s fall foliage at new heights with the US Hot Air Balloon Team!
+2) Experience Bucks County’s fall foliage at new heights with the US Hot Air Balloon Team!
 Drift above miles of breathtaking landscapes as you soar on a picturesque adventure.

 3) View the gorgeous fall foliage at ground level with a scenic drive along River Road/Route 32.
 Stop by the eclectic bunch of restaurants and shops sprinkled along the way and enjoy the afternoon taking in the crisp autumn air with wading sounds of the Delaware River in the background.
 Or view the leaves changing from the river itself on a tube with Delaware River Tubing!

-• Peddler's Village also plays host to the annual Scarecrow Competition and Display.
+5) Natural beauty surrounds as you stroll the cobblestone walkways at the 42-acre, 18th-century-style shopping destination, Peddler’s Village.
+The annual Apple Festival in November is the perfect time to view the fall colors on the ground while enjoying a nice glass of apple cider or a slice of homemade apple pie.
+Peddler's Village also plays host to the annual Scarecrow Competition and Display.
 Held every September and October, the celebration of fall invites guests to check out the impressive scarecrow designs while enjoying the scenic fall colors around the village.
 You can even make your own scarecrow to take home with you!

 6) Spend a leisurely fall afternoon strolling through Washington Crossing Historic Park.
 Learn about the rich history of the park and witness events from the past.

 9) Embark on a crisp fall hiking adventure at High Rocks in Ralph Stover Park.
 Spend the day admiring the views from the hiking trail or rock climb to its scenic sights.